What is the Millstone Scholars Program?

 - The Herzl Colloquia—A Leadership Forum

-Twice each trimester, Millstone Scholars will participate in conversations with renowned leaders from Jewish and American life—drawn from some of the most significant institutions in the worlds of scholarship and academia, law and public policy, business, and entrepreneurship.
+Twice each trimester, Millstone Scholars will participate in conversations with renowned leaders from Jewish and public life—drawn from some of the most significant institutions in the worlds of scholarship and academia, law and public policy, business and entrepreneurship.

-Students who begin the program in 7th grade will have the opportunity for additional unique programming in 8th grade.
-There will also be parent learning opportunities through ongoing seminars for parents to engage with the material their children are learning and to explore together issues of deepest concern as Jewish parents today.
+Students who complete the program are eligible for further Tikvah learning opportunities.
+There will also be optional parent learning through ongoing seminars for parents to engage with the material their children are learning and to explore together issues of deepest concern as Jewish parents today.